lubeda/EspHoMaTriXv2/README.md

 ##### Send an event to Home Assistant

-To send data back to home assistant you can use events.
+To send data back to home assistant, you can use events.

 ```yaml
 ehmtxv2: